 Interested in getting a Florida driver’s license?
 You’ll need to complete driver’s education coursework, either in person or online, pass a written and road test, and meet a few other requirements.
 Here’s a step-by-step guide to get you through the process, starting with those who are 15 years old and up to 18 and beyond.

-Provide documents for proof of identity, residence, and Social Security number when you go into the licensing office to apply for your learner’s permit
+Provide documents for proof of identity, residency, and Social Security number to the licensing office.

 Step 2: Gain Experience Driving in Florida

-You’ll then need to pass your in-person road test and pay your application fee to receive a Class E driver’s license, which allows you to operate non-commercial vehicles that weigh less than 26,000 pounds.
-If you are between the ages of 16 and 18, your license is part of a graduated system in Florida.
+If you pass your test, pay your $48 application fee to receive a Class E driver’s license.
+The license allows you to operate non-commercial vehicles that weigh less than 26,000 pounds.
+If you are between 16 and 18, your license is part of a graduated system in Florida.
 This means:

 If you’re 16 years old: Unless driving to or from work or accompanied by a driver 21 or older, you cannot drive between 11 p.m. and 6 a.m.